Dat-Pudding/EucliTD/README.md

  - [ ] Speed multiplier adjusts game speed

 ## Setup
 I try to keep the whole installation as simple as possible.
+Therefore I will try to condense the installation down to executing an installer.

 ### Hardware Requirements
 Not a whole lot

 ### Installation
-No files to install yet. you'd just get a blue window with the UI overlay showing a tiny `Development Build` in the lower right corner.
+No files to install yet.

 ### Running the game
 Just double-click the (yet) non-existent `*.exe` file